wujiashu0421/SPART/docs/source/Robot_Model.rst

 Robot Model
 ===========

-The robot model contains all the required kinematic and dynamic information of the robor that SPARTS requires to compute all the kinematic and dynamic quantities.
+The robot model contains all the required kinematic and dynamic information of the robotic vehicle that SPARTS requires to compute all the kinematic and dynamic quantities.

-The `robot` model is build as a Matlab structure with the following fields:
+The ``robot`` model is build as a Matlab structure with the following fields:
 	* robot.name -- Name of the robot.
 	* robot.n_q -- Number of manipulator variables (exclude the base variables).
 	* robot.n_links_joints -- Number of manipulator links and joints (include fixed joints).